tbouron/MMM-LothianBuses/README.md

 ### Prerequisites

 This module requires an API key to work.
-You can make [a request to get one here](http://www.mybustracker.co.uk/?page=API%20Key).
+The key is free but you need to make [a request to get one here](http://www.mybustracker.co.uk/?page=API%20Key).

 ### Setup